 Or how to set up multiple Tikis on the same server with a single Tiki file set installation.
-For managing different Tiki installations (several copies of the same installation files) in the same or different servers, see TRIM instead.
+For managing different Tiki installations (several copies of the same installation files) in the same or different servers, see Tiki Manager instead.

 It is possible to have multiple Tikis on a single server and using a single copy of the installation file set.
 This can be done through:

 - Multitiki using domains: using different domain names (i.e. http://site1.org/, http://site2.org/, ...). or